Bunching and Taxing Multidimensional Skills: Planning Problem

-The planning problem is equivalent to maximizing a utilitarian welfare function subject to the resource constraint (\ref{e:resources_original}), the incentive constraints (\ref{e:incentives_original}), and the outside option constraints (\ref{e:participation_original}).
-The outside option constraints capture the idea that workers have an extensive margin option of not participating in the formal labor market and receiving some utility floor $\underline{\mathcal{U}}$.
+which requires that aggregate welfare exceeds promised value $\mathcal{U}$.\footnote{The planning problem is equivalent to maximizing utilitarian welfare function subject to the resource constraint (\ref{e:resources_original}) and the incentive constraints (\ref{e:incentives_original}).
+There are no incentive constraints for firms since we assume firm output $y$ and inputs $x_1$ and $x_2$ are observed by the planner.
+Hence, the firm productivity $z$ is not private information.}